mrazomej/phd/docs/src/frontmatter/acknowledgements.md

 and she has always been there when I needed emotional support.
 Porfirio and I not only share a nationality, but we shared an apartment for five years.
 Living with my best friend and having deep conversations and many other adventures out in the wild made all those years an authentic delight to experience.
+To both of you, thank you really for making my off-the-lab time in Pasadena such an amazing experience.
+Let's keep the HOI tradition alive for many, many years to come.

 I would also like to give a shout-out to my friend Andres Ortiz.
 Andres and I have shared long conversations about the meaning of life, physics, math, and everything in between.
 His powerful intellect and will to always chat about deep stuff make Andres a delightful person to call your friend.
 More recently, my friend David Larios joined my inner circle and became a really close friend.
 David and I share a love for learning, talking about science, and, more recently, doing outreach via a podcast where we share ideas from different books that we read.
 We also share an openness to share feelings between friends, constantly looking after each other.
+The list of friends goes on and on and it would take forever to thank them all.
+But I would like to give a special mention to my good friends Scott Saunders, Enrique Amaya, Alejandro Granados, Jorge Castillo, and Emmanuel Flores.
 My friends became my family outside of my home, so I never felt alone during this journey.

+And how could I feel alone when so many people that I love were always there for me?
+Even when I felt like I was feeling homesick (or actually sick or injured), the Osegueda family was there for me.
+Kathy, Carlos, Patricio, Nico, and Matias, adopted me as an extra nephew/cousin, reminding me that family doesn't necessarily need a direct genetic relationship.
+I treasure every lunch and every dinner as some of the happiest and most delightful times during all these years.

 Shockingly enough, with all the good luck that has gotten me to this point, there is a lot more for which to be thankful.
 Because of Rob, my professional